 - Use a white oil pastel to lightly draw a border about 1″ from each edge of your paper.

-- Continuing with your white oil pastel, use simple lines and shapes to make a rough outline of a cat or cats.
+- Continuing with your white oil pastel, use simple lines and shapes to make a rough outline of a cat.
 Include simple patterns on the cat, background, and border.
-There’s no need to draw with pencil first, as any mistakes can be easily covered up later on.
+There’s no need to draw with a pencil first, as any mistakes can be easily covered up later on.

 - The final step is to outline by simply tracing over your original drawing… we usually use black for this, but sometimes a white outline can look great, too!